Cerebral arteriosclerosis

 The VA rates Cerebral arteriosclerosis under Diagnostic Code (DC) 8046, governed by 38 CFR 38 CFR § 4.124a.
 The diagnostic code establishes the specific rating tiers and severity criteria the VA examiner applies.

-What is the C&P exam like for Cerebral arteriosclerosis?
+What happens at the C&P exam for Cerebral arteriosclerosis?

 Get a Personalized Rating Analysis